Random walks, WPD actions, and the Cremona group: The Poisson boundary

 Thus, by the ergodic theorem, the number of times $w_n$ belongs to $\mathcal{O}(\omega)$ grows almost surely linearly with $n$: namely, for a.e. $\omega$

 Hence the set $\mathcal{O}(\omega)$ is almost surely non-empty (in fact, it contains infinitely many elements).
-On the other hand, by Proposition \ref{P:bound-geom} the set $\mathcal{O}(\omega)$ has at most linear growth, i.e. there exists $C > 0$ such that
+On the other hand, by Proposition \ref{P:bound-geom} the set $\mathcal{O}(\omega)$ has at most linear growth, i.e. there exists $C > 0$ such that for any $z \in X$ we have